-The podiatry department performs various investigations to diagnose and treat acute and chronic foot problems.
+The podiatry department diagnoses and treats acute and chronic foot problems.
 This includes foot problems related to diabetes, acute/chronic ulcers, vascular insufficiency, neuropathy and rheumatology.

-In-patient and out-patient treatment is available for patients with acute/chronic foot wounds.
-All patients presenting with foot ulceration should be referred to the podiatry department for assessment.
+In-patient and out-patient treatment is available for people with acute/chronic foot wounds.
+All patients with foot ulceration should be referred to the podiatry department for assessment.

 Routine palliative care of nails, in growing nails, general footcare and biomechanics (insoles) is not available but patients requiring this can be referred to their local community podiatry service as part of their discharge plan or by their GP.

 - foot pathology assessment and diagnosis

 - specialist wound care of the foot (ulcer clinic)